Experiences & Reviews

 2F (Indoor Rest Space & Cafes)

 On the second floor there is also a large indoor rest space with plenty of seating and a view of Nara Park.
 There are also two bathrooms on this floor.
 On this floor is Starbucks and also a Gyukaku restaurant, famous for its deep fried beef cutlets.
-It is separated in two parts, one which holds lecture halls and exhibitions, and one with the stores.
+The second floor is separated into two parts, one which holds lecture halls and exhibitions, and one with stores.

 Starbucks hours: 7 AM ~ 8 PM